Need Help With a Legal Issue? Contact Us Today For Superior Legal Representation.

 How One Must I Wait to Have my Criminal Record Sealed/Expunged?

-While there may be some exceptions, below are the waiting periods for eligible offenders set forth by the new ORC 2923.32:
+While there may be some exceptions, we have summarized the waiting periods for eligible offenders set forth by the new ORC 2923.32.
+We have links below that show the time tables in PDF format.

 Conclusion